-There are not many old-growth forests remaining in the state of Minnesota, but we’re lucky enough to have three of them that can be easily accessed near Lake Superior’s North Shore in Minnesota.
+There are not many old-growth forests remaining in the state of Minnesota.
+We on the North Shore are lucky enough to have three of them that can be easily accessed.

 George H. Crosby-Manitou State Park is designated as a state park with limited development.
 Inside its borders are 166-acres of northern hardwoods and 196-acres of upland white cedar that make up an old-growth forest.
 In addition, there are yellow birch as old as 400 years, white cedar as old as 300 years, and sugar maples as old as 200 years.